-Attorney General Alberto Gonzales’s future at the Justice Department is in further doubt today following his appearance before the Senate Judiciary Committee.
+AMY GOODMAN: Attorney General Alberto Gonzales’s future at the Justice Department is in further doubt today following his appearance before the Senate Judiciary Committee.
 Gonzales was questioned Thursday in the continued probe into the firing of eight U.S. attorneys.
-In more than five hours of testimony, Gonzales claimed more than fifty times that he could not recall certain events, including a conversation with President Bush.
+In more than five hours of testimony, Gonzales claimed more than 50 times he could not recall certain events, including a conversation with President Bush.
 In his opening testimony, Gonzales apologized for the handling of the firings but said they were justified.

 ALBERTO GONZALES: Those eight attorneys deserve better.
 They deserve better from me and from the Department of Justice, which they served selflessly for many years.
 Each is a fine lawyer and dedicated professional.
 I regret how they were treated, and I apologize to them and to their families for allowing this matter to become an unfortunate and undignified public spectacle.
 I accept full responsibility for this.